ekis93/Eisenhower-Matrix-Gui---Claude-Vibecode/README.md

 The gui is structured after the Eisenhower Matrix.
 You input a text string for a task and then pick if it's urgent, important, both, or neither.
 The task will then be sorted into one of the four categories in the matrix.
+Double click a task to remove it from the list.

 [See full guide here.](Eisenhower_Matrix_CSharp_Linux_Guide.pdf)